+Baptism is an ongoing discussion in the church and should be discussed at length during Sunday School classes for children.
+It's important to emphasize that Jesus was more concerned with the spiritual condition of others than just the physical condition, and every miracle was done so that God would be glorified.
 The Sunday school lesson The Road to Emmaus is a story about two disciples whose lives changed due to the events that occurred during a 7-mile journey to the nearby town of Emmaus.
-The resurrection of Christ is an integral part of the Christian faith and should be a subject of constant debate during Sunday School classes for children and even in Bible studies for all ages.
-In the Sunday School curriculum, study this lesson and separate it into individual parts to help your students retain all the different aspects of this sermon and to take these truths seriously.
+The resurrection of Christ is an essential part of the Christian faith and should be discussed during Sunday School classes for children and Bible studies for all ages.
+When studying this lesson, break it down into individual parts so that students can retain all the different aspects of this sermon and take these truths seriously.

-Not only can topics make your Sunday School classes more interesting, but they can also bring energy and excitement to your entire classroom experience that wouldn't otherwise exist.
+Not only can topics make your Sunday School classes more interesting, but they can also bring energy and excitement to your entire classroom experience.
 The Sunday school lesson of Elijah the Prophet for children includes the story of Elijah and the prophets of Baal found in 1 Kings 18.
-Not only do these topics provide a stimulating conversation, but they will probably attract more people to come to Sunday school to hear what the Bible says about these important topics.
-Increase your Sunday school attendance from a faithful few to an enthusiastic and lively community of engaged students.
-Sunday school classes for children should focus on the goodness of God and on how Gideon's obedience to God, while reluctant at first, is what ultimately led him to success.
+Not only do these topics provide an engaging conversation, but they will likely attract more people to come to Sunday school to hear what the Bible says about these important topics.
+Increase your Sunday school attendance from a few faithful members to an enthusiastic community of engaged students.
+Sunday school classes for children should focus on the goodness of God and how Gideon's obedience to God, while hesitant at first, is what ultimately led him to success.